 All decisions regarding unemployment are made by the Department of Labor, not by Hampshire College.
 According to the Department of Labor, you need to meet two criteria to qualify for unemployment: 1) You are unemployed through no fault of your own; and 2) You meet your state’s requirements for time worked or wages earned.

 The Human Resources Department will offer employee information and orientation sessions to inform employees of their eligibility and benefits as laid off workers; answer questions about job searches and unemployment insurance; refer employees to One-Stop Career Centers; orient them to the content and timetables of the various on-site services; provide access to individual counseling; conduct job-search workshops; and help to develop job leads and provide job placement services.

 The Human Resources staff is always available to assist.
-In addition, e4health, our Employee Assistance Program, is a benefit provided by Hampshire to all staff and faculty for comprehensive, confidential life service for employees and their families.
-As we navigate the current challenges at Hampshire, E4 Health is available "24/7/365."
+In addition, New Directions our Employee Assistance Program, is a benefit provided by Hampshire to all staff and faculty for comprehensive, confidential life service for employees and their families.
+As we navigate the current challenges at Hampshire, New Directions is available "24/7/365."
 Services include access to short-term counseling and professional development.
-Call 800.828.6025 or use their website:
+Call 800.624.5544 or use their website:

 Eligible employees who are laid off without recall guarantee between July 1, 2020 and June 30, 2021 will receive severance pay based upon their years of service and signing a release of claims agreement.